Jeanvaes/Jeanvaes/README.md

 <br><br>

 - :school: I am a `Computer Science Student` at [Faculty of Engineering](https://www.unisabana.edu.co/facultaddeingenieria/) at [Universidad de la Sabana](https://www.unisabana.edu.co/).
-- :trophy: Participant of SabanaHack.
+- :trophy: My team and me won first place in SabanaHack 2024.
-- :technologist: I love software development and Software Architecture.
+- :technologist: I love software development, Software Architecture, DevOps.
 - :computer: I am trying to get a java certificate `OCP 17` and `SpringBoot Certification`.
-- :student: I’m currently learning `Engineering Informatics` and `Software Engineering`.
+- :student: I’m currently learning `Machine learning` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY LINKEDIN](www.linkedin.com/in/jean-david-valencia-esteban-4a5957264).
 - :boom: I have a good level of English due to living in the UK for a year.